Stock of the Day

 Investors should be bearish about investing in Salesforce, Inc. for these reasons:

-• Salesforce, Inc. has a high price-to-earnings (P/E) ratio of 53.32, suggesting that the stock may be overvalued compared to its earnings, which could deter value-focused investors.
+• The company has a relatively high P/E ratio of 43.23, which may indicate that the stock is overvalued compared to its earnings.

 3 Stocks to Watch as Firms Cut Costs Ahead of Potential Recession